 Meghan Markle’s Mother Doria Ragland Spotted In L.A.
-Amid Duchess’s New York Baby Shower
+Amid Duchess’ New York Baby Shower

 — Daily Mail US (@DailyMail) February 19, 2019

-Another report from the Daily Mailtoday noted someone else that appeared to be absent from the day’s festivities in New York City — Meghan Markle’s long time pal Priyanka Chopra Jonas, whom she has been friends with since meeting at an event in 2016.
+Another report from the Daily Mail today noted someone else that appeared to be absent from the day’s festivities in New York City — Meghan Markle’s longtime pal Priyanka Chopra Jonas, whom she has been friends with since meeting at an event in 2016.

 A post from Priyanka’s Instagram account earlier in the day contained a geotag placing her in Beverly Hills, California, suggesting that she spent the day on the West Coast rather than joining Meghan in the Big Apple to celebrate her upcoming motherhood.

-Priyanka was also in attendance of Meghan and Harry’s wedding last year, and while her absence today may raise questions, it is not necessarily an indication that she was not extended an invitation, but rather may have had a schedule conflict preventing her from attending the baby shower.
+Priyanka was also in attendance at Meghan and Harry’s wedding last year, and while her absence today may raise questions, it is not necessarily an indication that she was not extended an invitation, but rather may have had a schedule conflict preventing her from attending the baby shower.